Boeing cutting more than 12,000 US jobs, thousands more planned

 Boeing said it restarted 737 MAX production at a "low rate" at its Renton, Washington factory.
 Reuters reported in April that regulatory approval for the MAX was not expected until at least August.

-The company announced in April it would cut 10per cent of its worldwide workforce of 160,000 by the end of 2020.
-Boeing said Wednesday 5,520 U.S. employees will take voluntary layoffs, and also disclosed it was notifying 6,770 workers of involuntary layoffs.
+The company announced in April it would cut 10 per cent of its worldwide workforce of 160,000 by the end of 2020.
+Boeing said on Wednesday 5,520 US employees will take voluntary layoffs, and also disclosed it was notifying 6,770 workers of involuntary layoffs.

 CFRA analyst Colin Scarola upgraded Boeing to buy and raised his price target to US$174 from US$112 saying Boeing "can weather its current crises and grow over the long term."